AkzhanBerdi/bad_dog/content/posts/how-to-learn-coding.md

     print('We will go to the Whole Foods to buy more oranges for our kids')
 ```

-In this solution we initially check if the stock of oranges is equal to the exact number of our kids which is 3, if so we proceed as before, if not then we follow **else** statement saying:
+In this solution we initially check if the stock of oranges is equal to the exact number of our kids which is 3, if so we proceed as before, **else** we are stating:
 > *We will go to the Whole Foods to buy more oranges for our kids*.

 ![bad_dog](/img/img6.png)

 If you got so far into the article, then you are true bad dog, congrats!
 As for now you have an idea of what is variables, lists, loops and If-else statements.
-You can have a deserved rest for a while, cause that was a lot to process for a bloody beginner.
+We will revise them in upcoming articles in this beginner's guide series, but for now take rest for a while, cause that was a lot to process for a bloody beginner.

 ### Step 3: Learn to Code in IDE

 Just now we've been using Python Shell to directly communicate with the machine by one line at the time.
 In fact it's not the most effective way to write and execute the code.
 Now let's explore the Integrated Developing Environment or **IDE** for short.

 IDE is simply a text editor for creating files of code, which often reffered as **scripts**.
 Running scripts through a Terminal allows you to execute multiple lines of code at once.
-We are going to use **VS Code** simply because most of the relevant tutorials that you will be watching on YouTube when keep lerning programming is going to use it as well.
+We are going to use **VS Code** because eventually you will be watching YouTube to keep learning programming, and most of the time it will be VS code.

 Follow the link to download and install the [VS Code](https://code.visualstudio.com/).
 There is one gangsta move to open VS Code using Linux Terminal.
 Try this command if running on WSL.